Unconstrained Facial Action Unit Detection via Latent Feature Domain: Acknowledgment

 \section{Acknowledgment}

 \fi

-This work is supported by the National Natural Science Foundation of China (No. 61972157), the Economy and Informatization Commission of Shanghai Municipality (No. XX-RGZN-01-19-6348), the Science and Technology Commission of Shanghai Municipality (No. 18D1205903), the Science and Technology Commission of Pudong (No. PKJ2018-Y46), and the Multidisciplinary Project of Shanghai Jiao Tong University (No. ZH2018ZDA25).
-It is also partially supported by the Data Science \& Artificial Intelligence Research Centre@NTU (DSAIR).
+This work is partially supported by the National Key R\&D Program of China (No. 2019YFC1521104), the National Natural Science Foundation of China (No. 61972157), the Natural Science Foundation of Jiangsu Province (No. BK20201346), the Six Talent Peaks Project in Jiangsu Province (No. 2015-DZXX-010), the Zhejiang Lab (No. 2020NB0AB01), the Data Science \& Artificial Intelligence Research Centre@NTU (DSAIR), the Monash FIT Start-up Grant, and the Fundamental Research Funds for the Central Universities (No. 2021QN1072).

 \ifCLASSOPTIONcaptionsoff

 \fi